Building capacity with diverse students and faculty to teach and learn technical environmental data skills within diverse populations

 The program includes a suite of activities to empower students to pursue earth data science jobs and build sustainable earth data science educational programs at partner institutions.
 Find more information about the program timeline in the Course Schedule section of the syllabus.

-- Spring (late-March through May): Faculty and students from each institution attend a series of data science workshops hosted by ESIIL, aimed at teaching the foundations of earth data science.
+March - April: Faculty and students from each institution complete a series of asynchronous workshops hosted by ESIIL, aimed at teaching the foundations of earth data science.

 Throughout the program there are peer and professional career development webinars and workshops on topics such as scientific communication, working in environmental data science, and building a professional online presence.
 All project educational materials are shared on Earth Lab’s open education portal and YouTube channel.